Stephanie Birkitt: Affair with Letterman

 Birkitt reportedly was neither aware of nor involved in the blackmail attempt.
-According to CBS News, Birkitt and Halderman lived together in Halderman's home in Norwalk, Connecticut, until August 2009, when she reportedly moved out; she was also romantically linked to Letterman during the same time.
-The New York Post broke a story on October 6 that Birkitt had an affair with Letterman, which continued during her relationship with Halderman.
-Copies of entries in Birkitt's diary, as well as emails between her and Letterman, were reportedly the basis of the blackmail evidence allegedly placed in Letterman's car by Halderman.
-Halderman was sentenced to six months in jail for the attempted extortion.
+According to CBS News, she and Halderman lived together in Halderman's home in Norwalk, Connecticut, until August 2009, when she reportedly moved out; she was also romantically linked to Letterman during the same time.
+The New York Post reported on October 6 that Birkitt had an affair with Letterman, which continued during her relationship with Halderman.
+Copies of entries in Birkitt's diary, as well as emails between her and Letterman, were reportedly the basis of the blackmail evidence Halderman allegedly placed in Letterman's car.
+Halderman was sentenced to six months in prison for the attempted extortion.